neeru24/CPP-Codebase/README.md

 4. Submit a pull request with a description of your changes.

 # License
 This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+See the <a href="https://github.com/neeru24/Leetcode-Problems/blob/main/LICENSE">LICENSE</a> file for more details.